specialist in digestive health since 2008

 When it comes to snacks, keep portions small and watch out for grease options.
 Don’t feel the need to avoid snacks entirely, though.
 Snacking throughout the day can help manage overeating at meals, which is easier on the digestive tract.
 Snacking on healthy, diet-approved options before heading to a party is also a good way to resist binging on undesirable food choices.

-finding FODMAP success over the holiday season
+Finding FODMAP success over the holiday season

 The FODMAP diet may feel restrictive during the holidays, but there are many ways to maintain its standards while also enjoying yourself.
 Start with perspective, and be thoughtful as you snack, drink, and contribute to meals.